Our commitment to our environment

-With recycling happening in our homes, it seemed natural to provide recycling bins at the Club.
-It was surprising that only 10% of the Club waste was being recycled which meant there were easy gains to be had by simple habit changing, such as recycling and reducing the amount of plastics being used.
-We are very fortunate to have a large, skilled and diverse membership and a member with expertise in environmental management offered help to 'green' the Club and a small team began working together to see what changes could be made that would benefit the environment.
+We all recycle in our homes, so it seemed natural to provide recycling bins at the Club, which we did in 2020.
+It was surprising that only 10% of the Club's waste was being recycled which meant there were easy gains to be had by simple habit-changing, such as recycling and reducing the amount of plastics being used.
+We are very fortunate to have a skilled and diverse membership and a member with expertise in environmental management offered to help to 'green' the Club and a small team began working together to see what changes could be made that would benefit the environment.

-To act on the Policy, a Plan Of Action set out the likely changes needed at the Club and this along with the Policy was shared with the Membership in the spring of 2020.
+To act on the Policy, a Plan Of Action set out the likely changes needed at the Club and this along with the Policy was shared with the membership in the spring of 2020.
 Local green businesses, environmental groups, neighbouring sailing clubs and the RYA Green Blue, were invited as we wanted to 'make waves' for the environment and let the membership know that the Club had a Plan and to encourage involvement.
 On the day, even the BBC turned up to film us for a feature on BBC South Today!
-It transpires we were the first Club in the UK to develop a policy and set out a plan
+ESC was the first sailing club in the UK to develop a policy and set out an action plan.

 What are we doing?

-- Firstly - understanding the impact on the environment when we make a decision.
+- 1 - understanding the impact on the environment when we make a decision.

-- Secondly - reducing waste and avoiding pollution and making our clubhouse environmentally friendly.
+- 2 - reducing waste and avoiding pollution and making our clubhouse environmentally friendly.

-- Finally - working with our members and others in the local community, to create positive environmental change.
+- 3 - working with our members and others in the local community, to create positive environmental change

-We've already made some big changes.
+- We've already made some big changes.
 Working with Ollie and his team, ESC has phased out single use plastics.
 Gone are the biscuits individually wrapped in plastic, plastic straws and cups.
-The sauce sachets have been phased out and the bar stopped selling bottled water.
+The sugar and sauce sachets have been phased out and the bar stopped selling bottled water.

-To reduce the amount of water we use and avoid wasting it, hoses used for washing boats, have pressure triggers.
-Recycling bins have been placed around the Club, so members can recycle plastic bottles, drinks cans, paper and cardboard.
+To reduce the amount of water we use and avoid wasting it, hoses used for washing boats have pressure triggers.
+Recycling bins have been placed around the Club, so that members can recycle plastic bottles, drinks cans, paper and cardboard.

 Since the outbreak of the pandemic, some of our planned activities have had to go on hold, especially those that involve bringing us together in the clubhouse.
 Instead we have made changes to how we manage all our waste and we've been talking to local sailing clubs how we can work together on the environment.
 As soon as it is safe to do so, we will push ahead with exciting plans to run some events with environmental themes for members.